What is Universal credit ? (UC)

 Help with Council Tax

 Help with Council Tax is not included in your Universal Credit payment.
-The Department for Work and Pensions will no longer accept a claim for Council Tax Reduction at the same time as you claim UC.

 You must apply for Council Tax Support through the council’s Benefits Service, and provide any evidence needed to support your claim.